LoneWarrior99/LoneWarrior99/README.md

 I am an aspiring pentester who has been studying IT and Cybersecurity fundamentals for 2 years.
 I am passionate about learning and elevating my skills.

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or a similar role.

 ## Skills